Hello, my friends. Hard to believe, but we have reached Ragnarok! Welcome to the final entry of a review series known as…

 With Jötunheim’s army gathered outside the gates of Asgard, Odin emerges on his chariot and asks if their peace accord should be shattered by his son’s reckless actions.
 When Geirmarr brings up the fact that Thor found Elderstahl and used it to slay two sentries, Odin is shocked by the news and tells Thrym that he was unaware of the incident.
 However, Jötunheim’s king says that this doesn’t change anything since war has still been declared.
 From there, Odin asks how this vicious battle can be averted.

 A short time later, Odin heads back into his castle and tells Algrim that he has until sunrise to return the Sword of Surtur.
 Amazed that the legendary blade was found, he tells his master that they must locate Thor and Loki.
 When Odin asks how that can be possible since they don’t know where to look, Algrim takes out a map that shows the various realms.
 He assesses that they since they traveled north from Jötunheim, then they would have to go though Svartalfheim in order to get back to Asgard.
-As such, he offers to join the Einherjar in order to get Thor and Loki back.
+As such, he offers to join the Einherjar and assist them in getting Thor & Loki back.
 From there, the scene ends with Odin thanking him for his “selfless actions”.

 Back at Kona Lifandi, Thor finds himself chained in the throne room while Brunhilde has taken claim to the Sword of Surtur.
 If that wasn’t bad enough, the Warriors Three were also captured as she prepares to execute her prisoners for “spying” on them.